kydoc/kisi_test/Wiring Contact Sensors and Request to Exits (REX).md

 ![Image](https://help.kisi.io/hc/article_attachments/360026425753/Screen_Shot_2019-02-11_at_2.57.13_PM.png)

 Refer to the [Kisi controller pro documentation](https://help.kisi.io/hc/en-us/sections/115002573127-Kisi-Controller-Pro-1-1-)  for assistance in correctly identifying the controller components, and for help in setting up the controller.
-In addition consult your device's product documentationbefore proceeding.
+In addition consult your device's product documentation before proceeding.

 <h3>Connecting the contact sensor and REX</h3>